aoswalt/elixir-in-20-minutes/reference.md

   end
   ```

+Insead of special constructs, `if` and `unless` are implemented as macros around `cond`.

 ## Recursion

 Functional languages make use of recursion more commonly than object oriented languages due to immutability.
 Common `for` loops rely on mutability in incrementing the counter.

+Elixir is optimized for tail calls such that, if the last operation of a function is a call to itself,
+a new stack frame is not allocated, making it a free operation.
+Languages without this optimization can lead
+to stack overflows at large recursive tasks.

 Pattern matching allows for simpler recurive functions by separating conditions into separate clauses.
 ```elixir